noahehall/multicloud/opensource/apache/tinkerpop.quickref.md

 // remember its passed into the previous step
 // used with bunches of steps, check the docs for how by is consumed which is not always apparent
+// if it doesnt produce a result, its deemed unproductive and is handled differently by each step
+// processed in a round robin fashion in cases where there are more elements that modulators specified
+// ^ e.g. if path() returns [el1, el2, el3] and you only specify 1 by(), its executed for each
-// if it doesnt produce a result, its deemed unproductive and is handled differently by each step by() // some steps only accept 1 by, others an arbitrary amount from() to()
+// ^ use a by modulator with no param if the element is not a vertex/edge by() // some steps only accept 1 by, others an arbitrary amount from() to()